 London Fashion Week: Luxury brands take note

-Shalina Ganatra, senior consultant at Salmon, recently attended London Fashion Week and shared her perspective with Global Marketing Alliance on how luxury brands must adapt to meet their customers' demands.
+Shalina Ganatra, senior consultant at Salmon, a Wunderman Commerce Company, recently attended London Fashion Week and shared her perspective with Global Marketing Alliance on how luxury brands must adapt to meet their customers' demands.
 Shalina discusses the online strategy luxury brands should adopt to develop their personal shopping offering and how they must get the basics right when gathering customer data to create a better and faster tailored shopping experience.

 No longer can a brand’s unique selling point – the high-quality and scarcity of goods – be enough to separate it from competitors and retain the customer’s interest and subsequent loyalty.
 So, how can luxury brands take the achievements of events such as London Fashion Week and translate it into success?

 If luxury brands fail to mature digital services, customers will choose better online alternatives

 The retail sector is arguably one of the most competitive industries in the world.
 Name another sector where brands such as Amazon, Nike, Puma, Walmart, Vans, Zara and many more all compete?
 These brands are in constant competition to provide the best product and, ultimately, secure the customer’s loyalty in the long-term.